akuroiwa/mcts-gen/docs/paper.rst

 The `mcts-gen` framework is designed to be generic.
 This requires the creation of game-specific logic files (`*_mcts.py`) that inherit from a `GameStateBase` abstract class.
 This task has proven to be complex for both humans and AI agents due to the need for a deep understanding of two separate APIs: the game library (e.g., `python-shogi`) and the `GameStateBase` interface.

 Our experience shows that this process is not a simple, one-shot generation.
-It requires iterative trial and error, debugging, and a precise understanding of concepts like object copying (`deepcopy`), return value conventions, and API-specific methods (e.g., `board.outcome()` vs. `board.is_checkmate()`).
+It requires iterative trial and error, debugging, and a precise understanding of concepts like object copying (`deepcopy`), return value conventions, and API-specific methods (e.g., `board.is_checkmate()` vs. `GameStateBase.takeAction(action)`).

-The use of a framework like `spec-kit` is highly recommended for this process.
+The use of a toolkit for Spec-Driven Development like `spec-kit` is highly recommended for this process.
 By defining the requirements in structured markdown files (`spec.md`, `plan.md`, `tasks.md`), the AI can follow a clear, test-driven development (TDD) cycle, breaking down the complex task into manageable steps and verifying each one, which has proven essential for success.

 6. Comparison with `chess-ant`'s GP Model
 ============================================